 If you haven't already, chop the mushrooms and onion (diced very fine), and cut the tomatoes.

 You can also make the aioli at this time.
 To do this, combine the mayo and Sriracha in a small bowl.
 Keep refrigerated until serving.

 Add vegetable broth to a medium/large nonstick skillet or pot over medium high heat and add garlic, Cook for 30 seconds, stirring, then add mushrooms and onion.
 Cook for 2-3 minutes, stirring occasionally, until the mushrooms and onion are softened.
 Remove from heat and drain out any liquid if there is any.

-In the same pot (no heat), stir in the soy sauce, pepper, breadcrumbs and flax egg until combined.
+In the same pot (no heat), stir in the tamari/soy sauce, ginger, pepper, breadcrumbs and flax egg until combined.